solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 selected fork with the `Vote only bankhash` for the tip of the fork and the most recent `Replay tip bankhash`.
 Note that the fork selection will only be picked based on most recent `Vote only bankhash` and associated slot.
-`Replay tip bankhash` is used mostly for commitmment aggregation and security checks described below.
+The EpochSlots will also be updated when the banks have completed vote only replay. `Replay tip bankhash` is used mostly for commitmment aggregation and security checks described below.
 3. The blocks on the selected forks are scheduled to be replayed.
 When a block is replayed, all transactions are executed with fee payers checked.
 This is the same as the replay we use today.